 Fire watch failing to maintain any one of the following safe conditions during hot work operations:

+Combustibles shall be removed from a radius of at least 35 ft (11 m) in all directions from the hot work area (including above and below).
+If removal is impractical, combustibles shall be shielded by a barrier constructed of noncombustible materials or otherwise protected by a listed welding curtain, welding blanket, welding pad, or equivalent.

 Hot work equipment to be used shall be in satisfactory operating condition and in good repair.